-You can create and run a separate webinar for testing with or without an attendee.
+You can create and run a webinar specifically for testing with or without an attendee.
 This allows you to practice and familiarize yourself with the webinar studio.

 Desktop and laptop computers

 Edge, version 79 and up

 *Allow browser access to the screen by going to System Preferences > Security & Privacy > Privacy > Screen Recording.

 Chrome for Android

 *Screen sharing is not supported and will not work for hosts in Safari for iOS.

 When you enter the webinar studio for the first time, your browser will ask for permission to allow WebinarNinja to access your camera and microphone.